Swiss School of Management

 Students will learn to navigate national cultures when negotiating deals, resolving disputes, and making team decisions.
 Rather than offering country-specific protocol and customs, Negotiating Globally provides a general framework to help negotiators anticipate and manage cultural differences, incorporating the lessons of the latest research with a new emphasis on executing a negotiation strategy and negotiating conflict in multicultural teams.
 We explain how to develop a negotiation planning document and show how to implement the plan, how the cultural environment affects negotiators’ interests, priorities, and strategies, how to distinguish good deals from poor ones and good negotiators from poor ones as well as how resolving disputes is different from making deals, as well as emphasizing on how negotiation strategy can be used in multicultural teams.

-The course intends to demonstrate that decisions affecting the firm’s expansion are neither obvious nor entirely determined by the technological or economic forces generally associated with globalization.
-The course focuses on the concepts of Porter as well as SWOT analysis.
+The module intends to demonstrate that decisions affecting the firm’s expansion are neither obvious nor entirely determined by the technological or economic forces generally associated with globalization.
+The module focuses on the concepts of Porter as well as SWOT analysis.
 Comparisons are drawn between the differences in the fundamental economic, financial, and political factors affecting the firm’s international expansion from purely domestic factors.

-The course studies that the internationalization of the firm is a sequential decision-making process operating at the country, industry, corporate, business, and subsidiary levels of analysis.
-This course introduces students to the subject of strategy and helps them understand more thoroughly the overall impact of internal and external influences on the firm.
-The primary purpose of the course is to provide the student with broad insights into the practice of strategic management and its real significance in contemporary multi-national corporations
+The module studies that the internationalization of the firm is a sequential decision-making process operating at the country, industry, corporate, business, and subsidiary levels of analysis.
+This module introduces students to the subject of strategy and helps them understand more thoroughly the overall impact of internal and external influences on the firm.
+The primary purpose of the module is to provide the student with broad insights into the practice of strategic management and its real significance in contemporary multi-national corporations

-This course guides you through various Marketing case studies of real businesses using the Harvard Business School Case method.
+This module guides you through various Marketing case studies of real businesses using the Harvard Business School Case method.

-This course guides you through various Finance case studies of real businesses using the Harvard Business School Case method.
+This module guides you through various Finance case studies of real businesses using the Harvard Business School Case method.

 BBA in International Marketing Management